Harris-Miller/node-eslint-config-harris/README.md

 1. `npm install --save-dev eslint-config-harris`
 2. add `"extends": ["eslint-config-harris", "eslint-config-harris/react"]` to your .eslintrc`

+## no-console

+Allowing or denying no-console is debated fiercly.
+With the exception of specific circumstances, I don't think console.logs should be used in the final code of any web app.
+For a node app however, it completely depends on what you're building.
+Obviously, you might want to console.log for, well, logging purpposes for say a web server to watch while developing.
+And you'd obviously want to use it if you're writing a CLI program.
+For this set of lint rules, I've choosen the lowest comment denomiator and am keeping no-console as a 'warning'.
+I think it's best to override it for use on a case-by-case basis and will leave it up to the user to decide.
+By default however, no-console is turned off in the test-modifications rule set, as described below.

 ## Using with test frameworks

 ### eslint-config-harris/test-modifications